 4. Live chat services like SiteStaff Chat allow for prospective families and residents to chat with a real person right away, eliminating one of the barriers to entry.
 SiteStaff chat hosts are equipped and trained on your specific sales process, allowing them to act as an extension of your team.
 From answering frequently asked questions to gathering preliminary demographics or booking a tour right on your sales teams’ calendar, live chat can provide an array of benefits in an overwhelmingly complex industry where emotions can run high.

 These are just a few of the ways to improve your website’s performance as a sales and marketing tool, but we always have new ideas up our proverbial sleeves.
-If you’d like to learn more or get a free, no-obligation assessment of your current marketing strategy and how to optimize it to drive occupancies today, email our CEO now at email@example.com to get scheduled.
+If you’d like to learn more or get a free, no-obligation assessment of your current marketing strategy and how to optimize it to drive occupancies today, contact Big Buzz today to get scheduled.